dani007200964/Viking-Skull-Lamp/docs/markdown_pages/software_guide.md

 @section environment Environment

-In this project I used [Visual Studio Code](https://code.visualstudio.com/).
-It is an open source, multi-platform text editor, which have a lot of useful plugins.
+In this project, I used [Visual Studio Code](https://code.visualstudio.com/).
+It is an open-source, multi-platform text editor, which has a lot of useful plugins.
 One of those plugins is [PlatformIO](https://platformio.org/), which is a complete build system for embedded devices.
 It is very easy to use and works very well.